kwan-sr/template-UX/README.md

    mkdir tmp
    ```

-4. To keep the backend on, run the following line in the api/ folder:
+4. To keep the backend on, run the following line in the api/ folder.
+This is your template
+code for the backend:
    ```sh
    python api.py
    ```
 **Note**: This will create the database and it will appear in the tmp folder (`test.db`).

 **Note**: You can copy this link in a browser [http://0.0.0.0:8080/time](http://0.0.0.0:8080/time) to make sure that the backend is running.
-You can change the endpoint to visualize different outcomes (check the endpoints in the api.py script).
+You can change the endpoint to visualize different outcomes (check the other endpoints in the api.py script).

 5. In another terminal tab, go to the src/ folder to launch the frontend using the following line:
    ```sh